pianwan/pianwan/README.md

 ### Hi there 👋

 I'm a first-year MS in Computer Science student at [Georgia Tech](https://www.gatech.edu/), focusing on the development of highly reliable systems for large-scale machine learning pipelines and data platforms.
 Previously, I worked at [WeChat Tencent](https://www.wechat.com/) as a Software Engineer, developing recommendation system engine for WeChat Channels short videos.
-I also interned at [Alibaba Group](https://www.alibabagroup.com/en-US), where I contributed to building robust data processing backends.
+I also interned at [Alibaba Group](https://www.alibabagroup.com/en-US), where I contributed to building robust data processing backend.

 I will join [Amazon Web Services](https://aws.com/) for my 2025 summer internship.